Skip to main content

 1. SmartHomeExplorer aggregates expert review data and community sentiment to produce consensus-based smart kitchen guidance — we do not perform first-party testing

-3. Tovala subscription disclosure verified against current Tovala pricing pages
+3. Tovala meal-kit pricing verified against current Tovala pages

 4. Amazon hardware prices verified 2026-05-10 via Amazon Creators API